EliotKhachi/publicZk/202206100242/README.md

-# Connect to your Linux Instance
+# Connecting to a Remote Server

 If your local computer OS is Linux or macOS X, you can use the following ways to connect to your Linux instance:
 * SSH client